OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 Bad news.
 You're now going to code in a different language.
 It being the OpenGL Shading Language (little name: GLSL).
 Good news.
 It's actually pretty close to what you've been doing until now.
 The main difference is that whereas JavaScript defines all variables with *var*, GLSL makes you specify in its definition the type of the variable (scalar, vectors, arrays...).

+A side note.
+While graphics on computer isn't new, shaders still are somehow.
+This means that there is not a very stable ecosystem and a few version of GLSL are in the wild.
+While they don't differ too much, you should always be aware of what version you're using and if it fits the machine you're testing on.

 ~~~ html
 <script id="vshader" type="x-shader/x-vertex">